This post may contain affiliate links. Please read our disclosure policy.

 Last night I made the most delectable twist on barbecued chicken that I have tasted in awhile.
 The sweet and spicy combination of maple, molasses and chipotle chilies create a veritable flavor explosion!
-If you read my previous Barbecued Chicken post several months ago, my enthusiasm should be no shock!
+If you read my previous Barbecued Chicken or Sweet and Spicy Wings Recipe (Baked) posts, my enthusiasm should be no shock!

 This Maple & Chipotle Barbecued Chicken recipe is from the Feb/March 2013 edition of Fine Cooking, which I picked up in an airport because I didn’t feel like reading my book.
 It’s not a heritage recipe but I feel that it is so amazing that no justification is necessary!
 The only thing that would make this better would be to serve it with my Sweet Southern Cornbread.
 Heavenly.